The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 }

-1 RequestScoped scope is required to support an injection of the birthday claim as String.
+1 The @RequestScoped scope is required to enable injection of the birthdate claim as a String.

 Now generate the token again and run: